 - Pick a keyword to target in your blog post.
 Search engine optimization is a scary term, but it's not hard to simply choose a word you'll use a few times in your blog post so people can actually find it (and... it makes it completely worth it to write the post in the first place).

-- Have a headline that scores above a 70 with this headline analyzer.
+- Have a headline that scores above a 70 with this Headline Analyzer Studio.
 Try a how-to, list, or question as your headline.

 - Concentrate on your first 100 words in your blog post introduction to really lead your readers into the rest of your post.